-In March 2005 Gateshead Council determined that Dewhurst Terrace (as marked on attached plans and as situated within the Council's area), was contaminated land for the purposes of section 78A(2) of the Act because:
+Dewhurst Terrace has been identified as contaminated land for the purposes of section 78A(2) of the Act because:

-The Council had identified a source (contaminant), a pathway and a receptor with respect to the current use of the land and was satisfied that this pollutant linkage presented a significant possibility of significant harm being caused to that receptor.
+The Council has identified a source (contaminant), a pathway and a receptor with respect to the current use of the land and is satisfied that this pollutant linkage presents a significant possibility of significant harm being caused to that receptor.

 Hydrocarbon contamination from leaking former underground fuel storage tanks (now removed) at the former fuel filling station which migrated under the A692 to the footpath and certain properties of Dewhurst Terrace.

 Soil, made ground, service conduits and groundwater.

 Human beings living and working in the properties, through inhalation of indoor vapours, and property in the form of buildings.

 Remedial works were undertaken in 2006-2008.
 The underground fuel storage tanks and hydrocarbon contaminated soils were removed from the garage forecourt area to remove the source of the contamination.

 A network of 'high vacuum extraction' (HVE) and air sparging wells were installed both in the footpath of Dewhurst Terrace, connected into trenches which extended part way into the A692, and in the footpath on the garage side of the A692, to facilitate reduction of hydrocarbons in groundwater and hydrocarbon vapours in soil to predetermined target levels.